Along with neck pain, back pain is one of the most common side effects e-Bike riders can suffer from, and unfortunately can affect riders of all ages.

 However, this type of pain should not be ignored, as it often is linked to factors like improper posture, e-Bike fit, and sometimes, can even be related to a lack of flexibility and range of motion in certain muscles.

-This article will outline the various causes of back pain related to e-Cycling, and the methods in which you can manage and even solve this type of soreness.
+This article will outline the various causes of back pain related to riding an electric bicycle and the methods by which you can manage and even solve this type of soreness.

-The main causes of back pain while e-cycling
+The main causes of back pain when riding an e-bike

-Typically, back pain associated with e-Biking (and cycling in general) is linked to a rider’s posture, their e-Bike fit, and sometimes weak or unstable muscles in the core area.
+Typically, back pain associated with riding an e-bike (and cycling in general) is linked to a rider’s posture, their e-Bike fit, and sometimes weak or unstable muscles in the core area.

 The core muscles include the torso area, particularly the stomach, mid and lower back, and sides (source).
 While it may not seem obvious, the core is relied on for the majority of your body’s functional movements.
 Your core is made up of a series of powerhouse muscles that help you balance, steer, and control your movement while you ride.

-Strain on one’s hips and pelvis, as well, can be a contributor of back pain.
+The strain on one’s hips and pelvis, as well, can be a contributor to back pain.
 Experts recommend sitting on your saddle with a slightly forward tilt to have a balanced and neutral positioning, which is optimal for the spine.

-Another reason for back pain can be building up the intensity too quickly while e-Biking.
-Though cycling, and particularly e-Biking, is a low impact exercise, make sure to not get too carried away with the mileage and intensity.
+Another reason for back pain can be building up the intensity too quickly while riding an e-bike.
+Though cycling, and particularly riding an electric bicycle, is a low-impact exercise, make sure to not get too carried away with the mileage and intensity.
 Your muscles may not be used to such long and hard rides, even if you feel good while doing so – you might feel the back and muscle pain later, thus making it harder to get back on your e-Bike as frequently.

 Bad posture, as well as a lack of flexibility, is a major cause of back pain in riders.
-Lack of flexibility means limited range of motion, and since the forward-bending stance riders must take on when e-Cycling forces a person to stretch certain muscles more than they may be used to, and for extended periods of time, bad posture and limited range of motion will likely result in overstraining muscles and exacerbating back pain.
+Lack of flexibility means a limited range of motion, and since the forward-bending stance riders must take on when riding an e-bike forces a person to stretch certain muscles more than they may be used to, and for extended periods of time, bad posture and limited range of motion will likely result in overstraining muscles and exacerbating back pain.

 Experts note that this issue often extends beyond riding positions: the posture that those take on when working desk jobs or who drive often tends to contribute as well.
 If one has poor posture during these sitting-heavy periods of time, this can put pressure on the spinal disks that protect one’s spine (source).
 This can then potentially lead to disc injury or sciatic nerve pain.
 A spinal imbalance can also result in the overuse of the lower back, which can then lead to lower back pain.